Golden State Workers Compensation Frequently Asked Questions

 If you were injured while attending a work-sponsored event like a company picnic, you may also be covered under work comp.
-If you are uncertain if your injury occurred within the scope of employment, please do not hesitate to talk to a dedicated work comp attorney at Oakland Workers’ Compensation Attorney Group.
+If you are uncertain if your injury occurred within the scope of employment, please do not hesitate to talk to a dedicated imr lawyers in Oakland or stress injury attorneys Oakland at Golden State Workers Compensation.
 They can quickly determine your eligibility and get you on the right legal path.

 Q. I’m receiving work comp benefits, but have considered returning to work part time.
 Will I lose my benefits if I go back to work?

 A. If you return to work and your wages are greater than or equal to the wages you were earning before your injury occurred, it’s likely benefits will be stopped.
 However, if you were previously working full time and your doctor is recommending you only return to work part time, you may still be awarded benefits for lost earnings.
 Keep in mind: the amount awarded will be a reduced amount reflecting your part time wages.

 Q. How can a work comp attorney help me?

 A. In addition to determining your ability to collect work comp benefits, a skilled workers’ compensation lawyer will:

 - Prepare and submit paperwork

 - Handle all talks with your employer and the insurance company

 - Dispel any doubts the insurance company has about the validity of your work injury or illness

 - Get you the highest amount of compensation possible under the law